Thraka/thraka.github.io/root/articles/systems/fonts.md

 ---
-title: How fonts are used
+title: SadConsole Font Overview
-description: Learn about the startup configuration for SadConsole ms.date: 09/12/2023
+description: Learn about the startup configuration for SadConsole ms.date: 10/31/2023
 ---

-# SadConsole Font Overview

 A "font" in SadConsole is used to display characters on the screen.
 The font can be a mix of textual glyphs or graphical tiles.
 Fonts consist of two parts, the image file and the config file.
 The image is in any format that the current [host](host.md) supports.
 Most likely, this is MonoGame.
 Both the MonoGame and SFML hosts support loading _.png_ images, and that image format can be considered safe.